 You must have a plan for how to restore your system to operating condition if the worst happens.
-For general guidance about how to plan for disaster recovery using GCP, see:
+For general guidance about how to plan for disaster recovery using Google Cloud, see:

-For information about SAP HANA backup and recovery, see the SAP HANA on GCP Operations Guide.
+For information about SAP HANA backup and recovery, see the SAP HANA on Google Cloud Operations Guide.

 For information about SAP ASE backup and recovery, see SAP ASE Performance and Tuning Series: Physical Database Tuning.

 For information about SAP MaxDB backup and recovery, see SAP MaxDB Database Administration.

 For information about IBM Db2 backup and recovery, see Backup and Recovery.